-Waubonsee provides professional development opportunities and customized training solutions that enhance skills for employees of area businesses, organizations, and individuals.
-A regular schedule of courses. seminars, and workshops is offered to meet the training, certification, recertification, and the professional development needs of individuals in many professions.
-Topics range from technical and industry-specific skills to all-encompassing leadership, supervision, and project management training.
+Waubonsee provides professional development opportunities and customized training solutions that enhance skills for employees of area businesses, organizations and individuals.
+A regular schedule of courses, seminars and workshops are offered to meet the training, certification, recertification and the professional development needs of individuals in many professions.
+Topics range from technical and industry-specific skills to all-encompassing leadership, supervision and project management training.

-Contact: Business, Technology, and Workforce Education Akerlow Hall.
-Room 230.
-(630) 466-2263
+Contact: Business, Technology, and Workforce Education Akerlow Hall, Room 230, (630) 466-2263